Roasted Carrot Hummus with Za’atar Spice

 - veggies like cucumbers, carrots, peppers, broccoli, cauliflower

-You can also use this hummus as a layer in a sandwich, which would be AMAZING.
+If you want to get fancy, you can also use this hummus as a layer in a sandwich or wrap, which would be AMAZING.

 Maple Bacon Wrapped Carrots – I love this recipe carrots are surrounded by sweet maple and crispy bacon and it is AMAZING

 This Carrot Grapefruit salad is one that I grew up eating.
 It’s sweet yet tart and it is incredible.
 If you love grapefruit, then this recipe is for you!